 A claimant who wishes to seek administrative review must follow the procedures in subdivision 4.

-For purposes of this section, the term "notice date" means the date of the determination removing enrolled land or the date of the notice denying an application to enroll land or denying part or all of an incentive payment.
+For purposes of this section, the term "notice date" means the notice date designated by the commissioner on the order or notice of the determination removing enrolled land or the notice date designated by the commissioner on the notice denying an application to enroll land or denying part or all of an incentive payment.

 Within 60 days after the notice date, the claimant must file a written appeal with the commissioner.
 The appeal need not be in any particular form but must contain the following information: